LDAC, aptX, AAC... What's the best Bluetooth audio codec?

 A recurring problem when talking about codecs, AptX Lossless requires support in both mobile and headset to kick in, which according to Qualcomm should happen starting in late 2021, but with no expectation of compatibility with the iPhone family.

 With AptX Adaptive, Qualcomm offers a sort of successor to AptX, which, however, is not yet found in many Bluetooth headsets on the market.
 As the name suggests, the codec is flexible and can switch between the advantages of the various AptX standards.
 It also offers a low latency mode which is especially suitable for mobile games and movies.

 If low latency is not so important, AptX Adaptive achieves very high bit rates of 279 kilobits per second to 420 kilobits per second.
 Qualcomm specifies latency at just 80 milliseconds.
 In addition, AptX Adaptive is backward compatible with aptX and aptX HD.
 So if your device already supports AptX Adaptive, but your headphones only support AptX HD, you can still take advantage of AptX HD.

 If you want to further reduce losses when streaming music wirelessly, you should pay attention to the Bluetooth LDAC codec.
 LDAC was developed by Sony and can be found in current headphones such as the Sony WF-1000XM4 or the Sony WH-1000XM4.
-The codec offers a maximum of 990 kilobits per second with a sampling depth of 16-bit at 48 kilohertz.
+The codec offers a maximum of 990 kilobits per second with a sampling depth of up to 32-bit at 96 kilohertz.

 Since LDAC has been part of AOSP (Android Open Source Project) since Android 8.0, a large number of devices support the standard.
 If your headphones are compatible, you can find the HD quality option via LDAC in your phone's Bluetooth settings.
 However, the default bitrate for devices is not specified.
 In this case, you have to go to Android developer settings to adjust it on your device.